KhumaloKat/Body-following/README.md

 ## FEATURES

--Sending remote controls to the Tello drone without the use of any controller
+-Sending remote controls to the Tello drone without the use of any controller.
+-Using body tracking to control the Tello drone

 ## INSTALLATION: